 Abbreviations

-AE, adverse event; CTP, controlled treatment period; IFN β-1a, interferon beta-1a; MedDRA, Medical Dictionary for Regulatory Activities; NIS, non-interventional studies; NMSC, non-melanoma skin cancer; OCR, ocrelizumab; OLE, open-label extension; PPMS, primary progressive MS; pwMS, people with MS; PY, patient-years; RCT, randomised controlled trial; RMS, relapsing MS; SEER, Surveillance, Epidemiology, and End Results Program; SIR, standardised incidence rate.
+AE, adverse event; CI, confidence interval; CTP, controlled treatment period; HER2, human epidermal growth factor receptor 2; IFN β-1a, interferon beta-1a; NIS, non-interventional studies; NMSC, non-melanoma skin cancer; OCR, ocrelizumab; OLE, open-label extension; PBRER, periodic benefit risk evaluation reports; PPMS, primary progressive MS; PY, patient-years; RCT, randomised controlled trial; RMS, relapsing MS; SEER, Surveillance, Epidemiology, and End Results Program; SIR, standardised incidence rate.